syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

     3.FontAttributes
     4.TextColor

-# Working with manually created DataForm Items
+## Manually create DataForm Items

-You can manually create `DataFormViewItem` for the defined business model by using the `Items` property of the `SfDataForm` class.
-You should set the `AutoGenerateItems` property to false to restrict the auto-generation of `SfDataForm.Items`.
+Data form autogenerate the editors based on the data type, you can explicitly add the data editors by adding `SfDataForm.Items` manually and you need to change AutoGenerateItems property to false.

+Note:-Use the FieldName property to bind the editor to the data object property.

 {% tabs %}
 {% highlight xaml %}